Manikumar-Dodla/Vision-AI/README.md

 * Ensure MongoDB is running and your environment variables are configured correctly (you can use `.env` for this).
 * `node_modules/` is ignored via `.gitignore`, so always run `npm install` after cloning.
+* Don't forget to add your API key to the `.env` file.
+* The `server` folder contains the backend code and the `src` folder contains the frontend code.

 ---